 For example, if you earn £22,000 and you have an undergraduate and postgraduate loan, you will pay 15% of £1,000 or £150 a year.
 If you earn £30,000 you will pay 15% of £9,000, which makes an annual repayment of £1,350.
 Divide these figures by 12 and you will get the amount you will have to pay back each month.

 Alumni Discounts & Scholarships

-Whilst doing your research, it is worth nothing that many universities offer incentives to their undergraduates to return to study at postgraduate level.
-Discounts vary from 10% of tuition fees up to 50% or more at some universities.
+Whilst doing your research about where to study, it is worth nothing that many universities offer incentives to their undergraduates to return to study at postgraduate level.
+Discounts vary from 10% of tuition fees up to 50% or even full tuition fees at some universities.
 You will also find some offering similar offers if your parents are graduates of the university, so worth checking out those you have a connection with.